A national crisis has emerged in long-term care, assisted living and other seniors’ homes.

 In addition, many workers were not provided the personal protective equipment they needed such as face masks, gloves and gowns to keep both themselves and residents of the homes safe.

 Significant changes are needed in how we provide care for seniors.
-The Council of Canadians is bringing people from across the country together to call on the federal government federal government to act urgently to ensure all seniors have the care they need now and in the future.
+The Council of Canadians is bringing people from across the country together to call on the federal government to act urgently to ensure all seniors have the care they need now and in the future.

 People are always more important than profits.
 Caring for seniors and the workers who care for them is an essential part of our health care system that requires strong public oversight and funding.